Umuzi-org/tech-department/content/workshops/java-specific/basic-intro-to-oop/_index.md

 ---
+_db_id: 27
+content_type: workshop
+ready: true
 title: Basic intro to oop with IntelliJ
-ready: true
 ---

 This is a live coding workshop.
 To pull it off you need a computer with intelliJ installed.
 Ideally you should have already started a gradle project before the workshop begins because it takes a little bit of time.